 Slow but steady matters because:

-- It reduces the risk of poor test quality due to unfamiliarity with the tool.
+- It reduces the risk of poor test quality due to unfamiliarity with the tool, especially when adopting AI in QA automation step by step.

 - It gives your team time to adapt.

-Financially, rolling out AI incrementally means lower upfront cost: covering login, checkout, and search workflows may reduce regression cycles by 60-70% before you even touch secondary modules.
+Financially, rolling out AI for QA incrementally means lower upfront cost: covering login, checkout, and search workflows may reduce regression cycles by 60-70% before you even touch secondary modules.

-Tip: Clock your execution time during one sprint, take benchmarks of defect rates, and evaluate script maintenance effort to compare results pre- and post-AI integration.
+Tip: Clock your execution time during one sprint, benchmark defect rates, and evaluate script maintenance effort to see how AI-powered QA improves ROI.

 Invest in training